MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters.md

     - **Activities**: The number of activities performed from this IP address in past 30 days.
     - **Admin activities**: The number of administrative activities performed from this IP address in past 30 days.
     - You can perform the following IP address actions:
-        - Tag as risky
+        - Tag as Corporate IP and add to allowed
-        - Tag as VPN IP address
+        - Tag as VPN IP address and add to allowed
-        - Tag as Risky IP and add to blocked group
+        - Tag as Risky IP and add to blocked

 ![IP address insights in Cloud App Security](./media/ip-address-insights.png)